StockNews.com Begins Coverage on American Shared Hospital Services (NYSEAMERICAN:AMS)

-StockNews.com assumed coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Free Report) in a research report sent to investors on Sunday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Free Report) in a report issued on Thursday.
+The firm issued a hold rating on the stock.

-Separately, TheStreet lowered American Shared Hospital Services from a c- rating to a d+ rating in a report on Monday, May 1st.
+Separately, TheStreet lowered shares of American Shared Hospital Services from a c- rating to a d+ rating in a research note on Monday, May 1st.

 Institutional Trading of American Shared Hospital Services

-A number of large investors have recently bought and sold shares of the business.
-Renaissance Technologies LLC raised its holdings in shares of American Shared Hospital Services by 73.8% in the first quarter.
-Renaissance Technologies LLC now owns 45,200 shares of the company’s stock valued at $127,000 after buying an additional 19,200 shares during the last quarter.
-Dimensional Fund Advisors LP lifted its position in American Shared Hospital Services by 4.6% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 166,056 shares of the company’s stock worth $467,000 after acquiring an additional 7,375 shares during the period.
-Canton Hathaway LLC grew its stake in shares of American Shared Hospital Services by 50.0% in the 1st quarter.
-Canton Hathaway LLC now owns 30,000 shares of the company’s stock valued at $84,000 after purchasing an additional 10,000 shares during the last quarter.
-Finally, CI Private Wealth LLC acquired a new position in shares of American Shared Hospital Services in the fourth quarter valued at approximately $470,000.
-Institutional investors and hedge funds own 17.70% of the company’s stock.
+Several large investors have recently made changes to their positions in the business.
+Renaissance Technologies LLC boosted its holdings in American Shared Hospital Services by 26.3% during the third quarter.
+Renaissance Technologies LLC now owns 19,321 shares of the company’s stock worth $50,000 after buying an additional 4,021 shares in the last quarter.
+Canton Hathaway LLC boosted its holdings in American Shared Hospital Services by 100.0% during the fourth quarter.
+Canton Hathaway LLC now owns 20,000 shares of the company’s stock worth $59,000 after buying an additional 10,000 shares in the last quarter.
+Dimensional Fund Advisors LP boosted its holdings in American Shared Hospital Services by 3.9% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock worth $465,000 after buying an additional 5,899 shares in the last quarter.
+Finally, CI Private Wealth LLC purchased a new stake in American Shared Hospital Services during the fourth quarter worth $470,000.
+17.70% of the stock is owned by hedge funds and other institutional investors.

 American Shared Hospital Services provides radiosurgery and radiation therapy equipment to health care providers.
 The company offers radiosurgery equipment for the Gamma Knife stereotactic radiosurgery, a non-invasive procedure to treat malignant and benign brain tumors, and arteriovenous malformations, as well as for trigeminal neuralgia.